hiiamboris/red-wiki/[DOC]-Comparison-of-aggregate-values.md

 Conceptually, maps take quick lookups from `hash!` and key/value interface from `object!`.
 This means that `map!` values act as dictionaries with unique keys and fast queries.

 Unlike objects, map's entries can be freely updated or deleted, and map itself can be populated with new key/value pairs.
-In newly added entries only keys are hashed, and key's are restricted to hashable values.
+In newly added entries only keys are hashed, and keys are restricted to hashable values.

 Unlike hashes, maps are unordered, and therefore cannot be indexed.
 Maps do not guarantee to preserve key order.